tony-aw/broadcast/README.md

 **Convenience**

 Broadcasting can make many applications much easier to write.
-For example:
-Suppose you want to compute some metric on all possible pair-wise combinations of the elements of 2 vectors.
+For Example: Suppose you want to compute some metric on all possible pair-wise combinations of the elements of 2 vectors.
 You *could* write slow and ugly nested for-loops…
 But you can instead also make the vectors orthogonal, and perform the broadcasting computation on the 2 orthogonal vectors.